Career Growth and Strategy Mentorship and Professional Relationships

 The Mentor: The One Who Coaches You

 The Goal: A mentor is your private spot to practice and fix your skills and understand the company politics.
 They help you improve your day-to-day performance so you look ready for bigger roles.
+If you're deciding between a mentor and a career coach, the distinction matters too.
+See our guide on coach vs. mentor: which one you actually need.

 The Problem: Mentorship can easily turn into just talking without doing anything.
 If you use a mentor just to talk about your problems instead of getting clear steps, you'll end up knowing a lot about yourself but never getting promoted.